Food To Eat Before And After A Run

 - Hummus and carrot sticks

-Small Meals You Can Eat Before The Run
+Small Meals You Can Eat Before A Long Run

 - Oatmeal with fruits and nuts